-But, is your room better if you’re a DVC member?
-The short answer is yes.
+Your room is better, too, if you’re a DVC member.
 There are three levels of resort accommodations at Walt Disney World: Value, Moderate and Deluxe.
-If you want to know more about the difference, you can read more here.
+Disney Vacation Club Villas are in the Deluxe level resort category.

-The studio units (smallest units available) are roughly the size of a Deluxe level hotel room 355-412 square feet) and include a mini fridge and a microwave…so some small in-room meals are possible.
+The studio units (smallest units available) are roughly the size of a Deluxe level hotel room (355-412 square feet) and include a mini fridge and a microwave…so some small in-room meals are possible.
 Studios sleep four.

 What If You Want a Larger Room?